GSA/wp2030-microsite/pages/offerings/1-commercial-coworking.md

 {% iconList %}
   {% iconListItem "text-red", "cancel", "A long-term solution for agencies with space requirements beyond 12 months.
 To secure additional months of coworking space, we must recompete the task order, and an agency may be assigned to a new space managed by a different vendor." %}
   {% iconListItem "text-red", "cancel", "For exclusive use by a single agency.
 An agency may not be  guaranteed daily access to the same workspace." %}
-  {% iconListItem "text-red", "cancel", "For classified, confidential, or sensitive work.
-The office space is shared with other federal agencies and the public; it is not secured." %}
+  {% iconListItem "text-red", "cancel", "For classified, confidential, or sensitive work." %}
   {% iconListItem "text-red", "cancel", "Suitable for agencies needing alterations or construction for their specific mission needs." %}
 {% endiconList %}